VerdigrisTech/green-button-data/README.md

 OAuth2 which means most fetch operations will require auth tokens.

 Some endpoints are secured further by utilizing client SSL certificates (e.g.
 Pacific Gas & Electric).
-You may pass in `client_ssl` options in addition to the `token` option in this case.
+You may pass in `ssl` options in addition to the `token` option in this case.

 > **DISCLAIMER:** Green Button Data is **_NOT_** responsible for managing OAuth